-Note Current funding and Asset Analysis is based on Asset Renewal and the Long Term Financial Plan, No Upgrade or New Assets have been identified.
+Note\ Current funding and Asset Analysis is based on Asset Renewal and the Long Term Financial Plan.
 The service review will identify New Assets required.
+Further information can also be found in the annual report financial summaries.
 New assets and services are to be funded from Council's capital works program and grants where available.
 This is further discussed in Section 6.2.